The Homerun Kid

 - Reading of holiday story – excerpts from The Hemingway Monologues: Part Three by “Hon.
 Papa” Brian Gordon Sinclair/Hemingway On Stage.

 - Presentation of diplomas to official team members.

 - Presentation of Hemingway holiday card containing a gift for each player.

-- Presentation of signed copies of The Hemingway Monologues: Part Two – The Lost Generation to the Gigi All-Stars/Estrellas de Guigui.
+- Presentation of signed copies of The Hemingway Monologues: Part Three – Death in the Afternoon to the Gigi All-Stars/Estrellas de Guigui.

 - Special presentation of Cubacan Bats by Canada’s Bill Ryan and Gerardo Hernandez.

 - Holiday cake and party.

 WHEN: 2:00 PM, Saturday, December 2, 2017

 WHERE: Finca Vigia – Museo Hemingway, San Francisco de Paula, Cuba